 The stock market can be unpredictable, so never invest more than you can afford to lose.Find out more Find out more

 Are ISAs a good investment?

 Stocks and shares ISAs can be a good investment for many reasons.
-If time is on your side, investing can be a great way to help you achieve your long-term financial goals as you can ride out any market fluctuations.
-However, investments can fall as well as rise and you may get back less than you invest.
+If time is on your side, investing is one of the best ways to help you achieve your long-term financial goals as you can ride out any market fluctuations.

 Then there are the tax breaks.
 You’ll benefit from tax-free income, capital gains and dividends.